On regular hypergraphs of high girth: Upper and lower bounds

 \end{corollary}

 Observe that the lower bound in Corollary \ref{corr:lowerbound} differs from the upper bound in Corollary \ref{corr:upperbound} by a factor of (approximately) 2.

-To our knowledge, for $r \geq 3$, there are no explicit constructions of $r$-uniform, $d$-regular hypergraphs which improve upon the bound in Corollary \ref{corr:lowerbound} for large $n$.
-This may be contrasted with the situation for graphs, where the bipartite Ramanujan graphs of Lubotzsky, Phillips and Sarnak \cite{lps} and Morgenstern \cite{morgenstern} provide $d$-regular, $n$-vertex graphs of girth at least
+For $r,d \geq 3$, we have not been able to improve upon the lower bound in Corollary \ref{corr:lowerbound} for large $n$.
+As mentioned in the Introduction, in the case of graphs, the bipartite Ramanujan graphs of Lubotzsky, Phillips and Sarnak \cite{lps}, Margulis \cite{margulis} and Morgenstern \cite{morgenstern} provide $d$-regular, $n$-vertex graphs of girth at least